wwymak/awesome-github-repos/README.md

 ## awesome-github-repos

-A very random collection of repos that I find interesting on github.
+A very random (and growing) collection of repos that I find interesting on github.

 #### [competitions](./competitions.md)